Muhyiddin Yassin

+Mahiaddin bin Md Yasin (born 15 May 1947), commonly known as Muhyiddin Yassin, is a Malaysian politician and civil servant who served as the eighth prime minister of Malaysia from 2020 until his resignation in 2021 after losing parliamentary support amid the 2020–2022 political crisis.
+A president of BERSATU, he represented Pagoh in Dewan Rakyat since 1995 and previously served as the Menteri Besar of Johor from 1986 to 1995.

-Muhyiddin grew up in the state of Johor and joined the state public service after graduating from University of Malaya (UM).
-He assumed management positions at various state-owned companies.
+Born in Johor, Muhyiddin started his career in the state public service after graduating from University of Malaya (UM).
+He assumed management positions at various state-owned enterprise.
 In 1978, he was elected as the Member of Parliament for Pagoh.
 During this term, he was appointed parliamentary secretary to the minister of foreign affairs, deputy minister of federal territories and later deputy minister of trade and industry.
 As the Johor UMNO chief, he was the state's Menteri Besar from 1986 to 1995.
 He returned to federal politics in 1995.
 He was appointed to the Cabinet as Minister of Youth and Sports.
 He was appointed Minister of Domestic Trade and Consumer Affairs after the 1999 general election and became a vice president of UMNO in 2000.
 Under the premiership of Abdullah Ahmad Badawi, Muhyiddin served as Minister of Agriculture and Agro-based Industry from 2004 to 2008, and then as Minister of International Trade and Industry from 2008 to 2009.

 In 2008, he contested and won the UMNO deputy presidency and was appointed Deputy Prime Minister and Minister of Education by Prime Minister Najib Razak in 2009.
 As Minister of Education, Muhyiddin ended the use of English as the medium of instruction for science and mathematics in public schools.
 He also attracted controversy after describing himself as "Malay first" when challenged by the Opposition to pronounce himself as "Malaysian first".
 Muhyiddin was a vocal critic of his government and party over the 1MDB scandal; as a result, he was dropped from his position during Najib's mid-term cabinet reshuffle in July 2015, marking the first incumbent UMNO deputy president to be left out of the president's cabinet.
 In June 2016, he was expelled from UMNO.